Cryptocurrency tax-loss harvesting can help you save thousands of dollars.

 Consider the following question in the infographic below.

-The answer to the infographic above depends on what accounting method Brian chooses to use for his crypto transactions.
+The answer depends on what accounting method Brian chooses to use for his crypto transactions.
 In the United States, investors typically use the first-in first-out (FIFO) accounting method to calculate their crypto gains and losses.
-This accounting method sells off your coins in the order you received them.
+In this case, the first cryptocurrency you receive also becomes the first that you dispose of.

 Other accounting methods such as last-in first-out (LIFO) or highest-in first-out (HIFO) also exist.
 These methods require investors to be able to specifically identify the cryptocurrency that they’re selling.